-32. Notwithstanding anything herein contained or implied no employee, agent or director of Xtreme will be liable to the Customer for any breach of duty or care in contract, tort, equity or otherwise in relation to the performance of obligations under this Agreement or in relation to the subject matter of this Agreement.
+38. Notwithstanding anything contained in, or implied into the Agreement, no employee, agent or director of Xtreme will be liable to the Customer for any breach of duty or care in contract, tort, equity or otherwise in relation to the performance of obligations under this Agreement or in relation to the subject matter of this Agreement.

-(a) in the Customer’s computer or communications equipment including any software used or stored in them; and
+a. in the Customer’s computer or communications equipment including any software used or stored in them;

-(c) in the Customer’s building’s phone or data cabling, unless agreed to in writing, or on the Telecom or other wholesaler network.
+c. in the Customer’s building’s phone or data cabling, or any other wholesaler network; and

-As outlined at clause 7, Xtreme may provide Customer support and can resolve faults.
+41. As outlined at clause 9, Xtreme may provide Customer support and can assist to resolve faults.
 However, charges will be applicable and should be discussed at the time support is requested.